-Over the coming months we hope to expand it greatly, with pages on a variety of topics, a selection of pictures old and new, and perhaps some sort of forum where peoples’ contributions can be published.
-Please be patient – this will not happen overnight!
-The creation of the web site is an important step.
+Over the years our website has grown into a much-appreciated online resource, with articles on a wide variety of topics and an ever-increasing collection of pictures old and new.
+Further contributions are always welcome.
 Apart from being of interest to those living in the South Loch Ness area, we hope, through the site, to contact “expatriates”, or those whose ancestors left this region at any time over the last three hundred years.
 Does your family history mention Stratherrick, Gorthleck, Whitebridge, Errogie, Foyers, Dores, Boleskine, or any place-name on the South Loch Ness Map?
 Is your name Fraser, Grant, MacGillivray, MacGruer or MacTavish?
 These are some of the names of the old families of this area.

 We would be delighted to hear from anyone who thinks they may have associations with South Loch Ness – you may have information of interest to us, and we may well be able to reciprocate.
-Descendents of Stratherrick folk are scattered worldwide, from Darien to Dunedin, Alberta to Adelaide, and through this link we may, for example, be able to send you photographs of your ancestors” homes.
+Descendents of Stratherrick folk are scattered worldwide, from Darien to Dunedin, Alberta to Adelaide .

-At the moment three Public Meeting take place a year, two with guest speakers giving illustrated talks on widely varied subjects from local school history to flora and fauna.
-The third event is usually in summer, and can be an outing, but has in the last couple of years have been a two day exhibition.
-In 2018 it was “Things We Used to Use”, showing artifacts and objects once common in local homes and on the land, and in 2019, to celebrate the Forestry Commission’s centenary, “Trees and Forests of South Loch Ness” .
+Currently, three public events take place each year, two (in spring and autumn) with guest speakers giving illustrated talks on widely varied subjects from local school history to flora and fauna.
+The third event is usually in summer, and can be an outing, but has in the last couple of years taken the form of a two day exhibition.
+In 2018 it was “Things We Used to Use”, showing artifacts and objects once common in local homes and on the land, and in 2019, to celebrate the Forestry Commission’s centenary, “Trees and Forests of South Loch Ness”.
 Out of a very small population, talks usually have turnouts of 30 to 50, while the exhibitions, with school visits, easily exceeded 100.
 This is very encouraging, and we see these events, which take place in Stratherrick Hall at Gorthleck, as being an important part of the Group’s activities.
 The involvement of local schools is most important, and something we wish to develop.